shaesaert/GameOfTag/README.md

 # GameOfTag
 By S.Haesaert and Sadegh Soudjani

-Simple example of approximate stochastic verification with model order reduction
+The is a simple example of an approximate stochastic verification with model order reduction.

 Run Gameoftag_ex to see the results on approximate stochastic verification of a simple game of tag with two cars.